distbit0/distbit.xyz/_posts/2022-10-25-meaning-of-market-capitalisation.md

 I think that this mostly mischaracterises what fundamentally differentiates the bowl hypothetical from what determines the value of GM shares.
 By far the most important difference is that there is no liquidity at the last price in the bowl hypothetical, whereas there is large liquidity at the last price in for GM shares.

 Despite this being the most important difference, I also do agree that a secondarily important difference is the broad-based nature of the GM share holder base relative to the very centralised (consisting of only Hassan and Ali) ownership of the bowl.

-Centralised ownership can result in less accurate pricing, as few owners may more easily collude to withold supply/not sell their shares, which is much more difficult to coordinate amongst millions of shareholders in the context of GM.
+Centralised ownership can result in less accurate pricing, as few owners may more easily collude to withold supply (not sell their shares), which is much more difficult to coordinate amongst millions of shareholders in the context of GM.

 > There’s a continuum between assets like GM’s common stock and Hassan and Ali’s bowl.
 Your evaluation of how much wealth was created and destroyed by the rise and fall of Terra and Luna will depend on where along this continuum these assets lie.

-Based on the two above important factors I have identified as being necessary for meaningful pricing of an asset, being:
+Based on the two above factors I have identified as being necessary for meaningful pricing of an asset, being:
 - Relatively broad-based ownership of shares, to minimise risk of collusion to withold supply
 - Liquidity available at the last price, providing all holders with the option to sell at said price were they to want to